zenglongGH/px4esc/README.md

 * GNU ARM Toolchain version 5.4 or newer (C++14 support is required)
 * Eagle CAD version 7.2 or newer

+We recommend Eclipse Neon or newer as an IDE.

 ### Hardware

 The following tools may be needed for development work:

-* A JTAG/SWD debugger compatible with STM32 and supported by the toolchain.
+* JTAG/SWD debugger compatible with STM32 and supported by the toolchain.
-* A high-speed USB-UART adapter.
+* High speed USB-UART adapter.
-* A USB-CAN adapter with DroneCode-compatible connectors.
+* USB-CAN adapter with DroneCode-compatible connectors.

 The listed tools are available from Zubax Robotics: